The Story

-But here's what nobody warns you about: the injuries you push through don't just disappear.
-They compound.
-What started as nagging pain from athletics turned into real problems as a working professional — sitting at a desk all day, skipping recovery, telling myself I'd get to it later.
+But the game leaves you more than good habits.
+The injuries you push through don't just disappear — they compound.
+Recovering from an on-ice femur fracture in college was my first real lesson in how the body breaks down and rebuilds — but the rest of that lesson came years later, off the ice.
+The nagging pain from athletics turned into real problems as a working professional: sitting at a desk all day, skipping recovery, telling myself I'd get to it later.

 "The injuries took my ability to move the way I used to.
 But they gave me something else: an obsession with understanding how the body actually works."